innrvoice/react-atom-trigger/README.md

 };
 ```

+So, if you already have some scroll event listener, just provide it to AtomTrigger.

 ## Utility hooks
 For someone who wants everything out-of-the-box, `useWindowDimensions`, `useWindowScroll` and `useContainerScroll` hooks are also available for import.

 ## Examples
-It is sometimes better to tweak and see for yourself.
-You can play with [CodeSandbox examples](https://codesandbox.io/dashboard/all/react-atom-trigger).
+It is sometimes better to tweak and see for yourself: [CodeSandbox examples](https://codesandbox.io/dashboard/all/react-atom-trigger).

+ [**More detailed react-atom-trigger overview**](https://visiofutura.com/solving-scroll-into-view-problem-in-react-my-way-a8056a1bdc11) is available as Medium story.